mapprotocol/docs/develop/light-client/map/tx-verify/Map-light-client-on-near.md

 | bool      |  true if the contract is already initialized, false otherwise|

-### next_block_header_epoch
+### get_header_height

-Get the epoch of the next block header which will update the validators.
+Get the latest block header number the light client has updated.

 #### output parameters